Financial-Times/o-ads/docs/docs/developer-guide/new-product.md

 `https://ads-api.ft.com/v1/user`

-This endpoint provides a list of keys values including industry/job positions provided by users when registering, demographic/behavioural models from HUI/Data Warehouse, user IDs etc.
+This endpoint provides a list of key-values including industry/job positions provided by users when registering, demographic/behavioural models from HUI/Data Warehouse, user IDs etc.

 * **Behavioural**
 Behavioural targeting at the FT is provided by a third party called [Krux](http://www.krux.com/).
 To enable Krux for your product, you need a Krux ID, which can be provided by AdOps.